DengPingFan/SINet/README.md

 4. Evaluation your trained model:

     + One-key evaluation is written in MATLAB code (revised from [link](https://github.com/DengPingFan/CODToolbox)), please follow this [instructions]().

+    + Just run `main.m` to generate the evaluation results.

 ## 3. Results